Boards & Commissions

 Individuals speaking for themselves and also groups' spokespersons should not present testimony previously given.
 The Chairperson of the Commission shall reserve the right to discontinue at any time repetitious or irrelevant testimony.

-If you have any questions about the public hearing procedures, please contact Jean Preister, Administrative Officer, in the Planning Department 402-441-6365.
+If you have any questions about the public hearing procedures, please contact Geri Rorabaugh, Administrative Officer, in the Planning Department 402-441-6365.